PY7176 - Working with Difference and Diversity (2018/19)

 The module aims to enhance student’s awareness of and ability to critically reflect on the potential relevance of issues regarding difference and diversity that arise in the course of contemporary psychological practice.
 It thus aims to support students’ ability to form effective therapeutic relationships with a range of clients and to promote high standards of non-discriminatory practice and service provision.

-• The relevance of difference and diversity to socio-cultural and health service contexts
+• Understanding the relevance of difference and diversity to health service contexts

-• Understanding the influence of contextual issues on human development and mental health inequalities
+• The influence of contextual issues on human development and mental health inequalities

 • Developing awareness of forms of difference and diversity